euranova/code_retreat/scaffolds/ruby/README.md

 ./../../scripts/[tcr|btcr]
 ```
 ## Option 2: use a locally installed ruby environment
 With this options, TCR/BTCR scripts will not be directly available
-because they use `./gradle.sh` (which calls Docker).
+because they use `./rake` (which calls Docker).
-If you wish to use TCR without Docker, see the comments
+If you wish to use TCR without Docker, see the comment
-in `./scripts/` sources so that it calls Gradle directly without wrapping
+in `./scripts/test` so that it uses Rake directly without wrapping
 in a Docker container.

 Ruby and Bundler 2+ are required.